opencredo/venafi-vault-wizard/docs/config-reference/plugins/venafi-pki-backend.md

 ~> **Warning:** Avoid hardcoding this in the configuration file in case it gets leaked.
 It is recommended to use `env("TPP_PASSWORD")` to retrieve this from an environment variable instead.

-* `zone` - (Required) The path of the policy within TPP, from which certificates will be requested.

 ##### venafi_vaas

 * `apikey` - (Required) A String with an API Key with access to Venafi as a Service.

 ~> **Warning:** Avoid hardcoding this in the configuration file in case it gets leaked.
 It is recommended to use `env("VENAFI_API_KEY")` to retrieve this from an environment variable instead.

-* `zone` - (Required) The project zone within Venafi as a Service from which certificates will be requested.
-  The format is `Application Name\Issuing Template API Alias`.

 ### test_certificate